 HHLA AFRICAN-AMERICAN/KOREAN-AMERICAN CAMP

-I had the opportunity to observe the interaction and growth that occurdarkgreen throughout the five days.
-I could see that the first day was a little uncomfortable for both groups but as soon as they were assigned their boots and their helmets that quickly faded.
-The real day of "contact," as I call, it came on the third day when I observed one of my students and his Korean-American partner sitting next to each other, laughing and talking.
-I knew then that the program had served its purpose, it had brought two kids from different cultural backgrounds together and made them into “just two kids.”
+I had the opportunity to observe the interaction and growth that occured throughout the five days.
+I could see that the first day was a little uncomfortable for both groups, but as soon as they were assigned their boots and helmets, that quickly faded.
+The real day of "contact," as I call it, came on the third day when I observed one of my students and his Korean-American partner, sitting next to each other, laughing and talking.
+I knew then that the program had served its purpose, it had brought two kids from different cultural backgrounds together and made them into just two kids.
 It was a wonderful sight to see them not just talking, but sitting next to each other like friends.
-Other kids made contact throughout the rest off the day as they saw these two having a good time laughing and playing with each other.
-The fourth day and the fifth day I could sense that nobody really felt uncomfortable or uneasy working with their assigned horses and partners.

 All of this has created some real positive results in the kids who are in our counseling and educational programs.
-For example, I was told by one of the educational therapist that her client seems to be more responsive and attentive in his therapy sessions.
+For example, I was told by one educational therapist that her client seems to be more responsive and attentive in his therapy sessions.
 A few of our horse camp participants are receiving educational therapy due to diagnosed learning disabilities.
 Many of them are reading at least a few grades below their grade level.

 The interaction with horses and the Korean-Americans certainly gave them a new exposure to life and especially to new and different people.
 This was certainly a unique opportunity, in a completely safe environment that brought two diverse cultural groups together.
 We are always delighted to be chosen to participate in Horses in the Hood’s camps.
 Our children had so many good things to say to their parents and their counselors and we can see the delight in their faces.
 We look forward to participating again, and again, because I know first hand the impact that this program has on our children.